get-set-fetch/scraper/README.md

 An ordered list of plugins (builtin or custom) are executed against each to be scraped web resource.
 Supports multiple storage options: sqlite, mysql, postgresql.
 Supports headless Chrome via Puppeteer.

-> **NOTE** The package is not yet published to the npm registry as the scraper is still missing some functionality from the below API.

 - [Getting Started](#getting-started)
   * [Install](#install-the-scraper)
   * [Init](#init-storage)